 And, observe the lyrics, of blood and bombs and slaves.
 These are typical words appearing in national anthems.
 The screed and violence in the Star Spangled Anthem does not necessarily outshine others.
 Look at the lyrics of National Anthems of the Chinese, French, Russia…

->

-> See also: Born in the USA (Bruce Springsteen), The Stereotypical American.
+See also: Born in the USA (Bruce Springsteen).

 French National Anthem 🎶